 No matter the reason, many of us could do with some help to save money supermarket shopping.
-If you are looking to save money at the supermarket then keep reading for 8 ideas to reduce your supermarket spending.
+If you are looking to save money at the supermarket then keep reading for 8 ideas to reduce your supermarket spending and eat better.

 1. Buy your groceries and other supplies in bulk